EChristian74/Basic-C-Sharp-Projects/README.md

 * Create a console app that does/includes the following:
   - Do a boolean comparison using a while statement.
   - Do a boolean comparison using a do while statement.
   - Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.
 * Submitted 10/23/2021

+CONSOLE APP ARRAY SUBMISSION ASSIGNMENT:
+* Create a one-dimensional Array of strings.
+Ask the user to select an index of the Array and then display the        string at that index on the screen.
+* Create a one-dimensional Array of integers.
+Ask the user to select an index of the Array and then display the     integer at that index on the screen.
+* Add in a message that displays when the user selects an index that doesn’t exist.
+* Create a list of strings.
+Ask the user to select an index of the list and then display the content at that index    on the screen.
+* Add comments to each line or block of your code to explain what it does exactly, so that another developer could    read and understand your code.
+* Submitted 10/24/2021